These techniques have multiple benefits: the instructor can easily and quickly assess

-- Pass the Dart – Like Pass the Chalk, use a real dartboard to decide which student must answer the next question (student names are arranged on the dartboard already).
+- Pass the Dart – Like Pass the Chalk, use a real (but safe?) dartboard to decide which student must answer the next question (student names are arranged on the dartboard already).

 - Beach Ball Bingo – Write questions or prompts onto all surfaces of a beach ball (or tape them on).
 When the next student catches the ball, he/she answers one of the questions where fingers are touching the ball.

 - Bingo Balls of Doom – Every student is assigned a number; when the faculty member pulls that number from the bingo cage, that student has to answer the next question.

 - Town Hall Meeting – Abdicate the front of the room for a student willing to speak out on a controversial subject, and when she is done with her comment, she selects the next speaker from the hands raised.

 - The Half Class Lecture – Divide the class in half and provide reading material to one half.
 Lecture on that same material to the other half of the class.
 Then, switch the groups and repeat, ending with a recap by pairing up members of opposite groups.

 - Tournament – Divide the class into at least two groups and announce a competition for most points on a practice test.
 Let them study a topic together and then give that quiz, tallying points.
 After each round, let them study the next topic before quizzing again.
 The points should be carried over from round to round.
 The student impulse for competition will focus their engagement onto the material itself.

 - Three Part Interview – Pose the following question to the entire class: "What do you